 - Via the login of the user who wishes to vote

-With this method, the voter first registers before s/he can vote.
+With this method, the voter first registers before he/she can vote.

 The following voting rules apply:

-- By commenting and recommending it to friends, s/he can help the entry to get many more votes.
+- By commenting and recommending it to friends, he/she can help the entry to get many more votes.

-- In cases we notice that a nominated entrant or its voters or others abuse this rule, the respective entry as well as the accounts of the voters will be excluded from the competition and removed from the platform.
+- In case we notice that a nominated entrant, its voters or others abuse this rule, the respective entry, as well as the accounts of the voters, will be excluded from the competition and removed from the platform.
 Make no mistake!
 Our software system tracks all activities on the competition website!

 We look forward to a continuing fair voting process, and wish every success to all ideas and projects posted on our competition website!